The Sun’s 2022-23 Top 25 Senior Athletes

 Travis Mitchell – Ice Hockey

-A senior in the Dyson School, Travis Mitchell has been one of the best two-way defenders Cornell Men’s Ice Hockey has seen, contributing across the board — both on the power play and the penalty kill.
+A senior in the Dyson School, Travis Mitchell has been one of the best two-way defenseman Cornell men’s ice hockey has seen, contributing both on the power play and the penalty kill.
 In his first year, Mitchell led all Cornell defensemen in even-strength points and led all ECAC freshmen with a plus-20 rating.
 He was the only freshman to play all 29 games and was named one of three finalists for ECAC Rookie of the Year.
 Mitchell was a leader both on and off the ice, as he was unanimously named team captain in his final year.
 Mitchell, along with co-captain Malinski, helped lead the Red to the NCAA Tournament for the first time since 2019, defeating the defending champions, Denver, on the way.
 He was named as one of the three finalists for ECAC Hockey’s Defensive Defenseman of the Year and Scholar-Athlete Awards.
 After the end of his collegiate career, Mitchell signed an entry-level contract with the New York Islanders.

 Melissa Parker – Swimming & Diving